tsevdos/phrappe.com/_posts/ambrosia-theme.md

 ## Requirements

 The theme works in **WordPress 2.7** and above (it was developed and tested in WordPress 3).
-If you have any issues please [contact me](http://phrappe.com/contact/ "Phrappe contact").Tested and works fine with the below bowsers :
+If you have any issues please [contact me](http://phrappe.com/contact/ "Phrappe contact").Tested and works fine with the below bowsers:

 - Chrome
 - Firefox